-These twin beliefs-that Christians are called to transform the social structures in accord with the will of God, and that there are legitimate differences of opinion as to the content of God's will-have continued to play an important role in shaping Presbyterian social thought and action.
-When combined, these two affirmations have, over time, resulted in a praxis-a way of acting and reflecting-that favors (1) moral education or moral suasion as a principal method of arriving at social change in areas of personal morality, and (2) a "pro-choice" social climate-not limited to the present abortion discussion-where persons are truly free to take personal responsibility in acting upon their moral decisions.
+The twin beliefs-that Christians are called to transform the social structures in accord with the will of God, and that there are legitimate differences of opinion as to the content of God's will-have continued to play an important role in shaping Presbyterian social thought and action.
+These two affirmations when combined have, over time, resulted in a praxis-a way of acting and reflecting-that favors: 1) moral education or moral suasion as a principle method of arriving at social change in areas of personal morality; and, 2) a "pro-choice" social climate where persons are truly free to take personal responsibility in acting upon their moral decisions.

-The first major use of the "rights of conscience" approach to a social issue occurred in the context of slavery.
+The first major use of the "rights of conscience" approach to a social issue occured in the context of slavery.
 The General Assembly of 1818, faced with abolitionist demands that the church take a stand against slavery, equivocated and called slavery "a gross violation of the most precious and sacred rights of human nature," but also declared: